rasterio/rasterio/docs/cli.rst

     Commands:
-      bounds     Write bounding boxes to stdout as GeoJSON. env        Print information about the rio environment. extract    Extract raster using features.
+      bounds     Write bounding boxes to stdout as GeoJSON. env        Print information about the rio environment. info       Print information about a data file. insp       Open a data file and start an interpreter. mask       Mask in raster using features.
-      info       Print information about a data file. insp       Open a data file and start an interpreter. merge      Merge a stack of raster datasets. rasterize  Rasterize features.
+      merge      Merge a stack of raster datasets. rasterize  Rasterize features.
       sample     Sample a dataset.